Autumn-Martin/intermission-assignments/2be/details/how_the_web_works.md

 1. Describe, step by step, what happens when I type `www.example.com` into my browser and try to go to the page?

-  * (1) client goes to the DNS server & finds the address of the server that the website lives on
+  * (1) The browser goes to the DNS server & finds the address of the server that the website lives on
-  * (2) client sends an HTTP request message across the internet connection using TCP/IP to the server to send a copy of the website to the client
+  * (2) The browser sends an HTTP request message across the internet connection using TCP/IP to the server to send a copy of the website to the client
-  * (3) If the server approves the client's request, the server sends the "200 OK" message to say so and then starts sending the website's files to the client as a series of small chunks called data packets.
+  * (3) If the server approves the client's request, the server sends the "200 OK" message to say so and then starts sending the website's files to the browser as a series of small chunks called data packets.
-  * (4) The client assembles the small chunks into a complete website & displays it to you.
+  * (4) The browser assembles the small chunks into a complete website & displays it to you.

 1. What does HTTP stand for?